aadroher/caseblocks_node/README.md

 ### Constructor

-**new Caseblocks.Document(attributes, kase)**
+**new Caseblocks.Casetype(attributes)**

-The constructor for document takes the attributes of the document and the case object it is contained within.
+The constructor for Casetype takes the attributes of the case type to create

 ### Class Methods